hsienfu/kad/README.md

-## Kademial implemented by Node.js
+## Kademlia implemented by Node.js